ccamel/awesome-ccamel/README.md

 - [madeintracker/okp4_web_interface](https://github.com/madeintracker/okp4_web_interface) - Invoke the power of Dagda
 - [magefile/mage-action](https://github.com/magefile/mage-action) - GitHub Action for Mage
 - [markmap/markmap](https://github.com/markmap/markmap) - Visualize your Markdown as mindmaps with Markmap.
-- [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
+- [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design
 - [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnets
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.